 This jurisdiction has one of the most liberal, competitive and laissez-faire economies worldwide.
-Characterized by simple taxation with a competitive level of corporation tax (16.5%), capital gains and dividends free from taxes, no sales tax and no customs duties.
+Characterized by simple taxation with a competitive level of corporation tax (8.25% / 16.5%), potential exemptions from taxes on capital gains and dividends, no sales tax, and no customs duties.

 Although there is no specific legislation for international companies, due to its territorial tax system, a correctly structured and managed company may qualify for a 0% tax for its business carried out outside the jurisdiction.

 Supported by a legal system derived from the Common Law, which is very scrupulous in respect of private property, and an independent judicial system in which the rule of law applies to legal and contractual procedures.

 A high international reputation and business-friendly jurisdiction, with great facility to establish companies, it can be done in as little as 2 days and remotely, and move capitals from Hong Kong abroad.

 In addition, it is the gateway to one of the largest and fastest-growing markets worldwide, China.
 The Closer Economic Partnership Arrangement (CEPA) provides to companies incorporated in Hong Kong preferential access for goods and services entering the mainland China market.

 Hong Kong companies are used for a variety of purposes in an international context such as for international trading, start-ups, technology-related businesses, investment businesses, IP holdings and as a holding company.

 Country code - HK